flc-main/jde-technical/README.md

 > Analyze and clean messy data

-> Design normalized relational tables
+> Design database schema or table relations

 > Transform and load data